Datu Ali

 Datu Ali was the last, and most formidable Moro chieftain to oppose American rule on the island of Mindanao.
 For nearly two years, operations against Ali were carried out by several formations of the US Army and the Philippine Constabulary.

-Ali eluded capture all that time, until finally surprised and killed by a Provisional Company of the 22nd Infantry, led by Captain Frank R. McCoy, the Aide De Camp of General Leonard Wood.
-Colonel John R. White, who spent 15 years as an officer in the Philippine Constabulary, sets the stage with a description of Ali's home land—the Cotabato District of Mindanao.

-The Annual Report to the Secretary of War
+The annual report to the Secretary of War

 The following passages illustrate the problems the US Army was having with Datu Ali.
 They are taken from the Annual Reports to the Secretary of War, and indicate encounters with Datu Ali during the year 1904.